HerbeMalveillante/pyco-8/README.md

 - `pset(x, y, [color])` : Draw a pixel at the given coordinates, with the given color.
 By default, - and that is true for every drawing function that takes an optional color argument -, the function will use the color 7, which is white with the default color palette.

-- `rect(x, y, width, height, [color])` : Draw a rectangle at the given coordinates, with the given width and height, and the given color.
+- `rect(x0, y0, x1, y1, [color])` : Draw a rectangle at the given coordinates, and the given color.

-- `rectfill(x, y, width, height, [color])` : Draw a filled rectangle at the given coordinates, with the given width and height, and the given color.
+- `rectfill(x0, y0, x1, y1, [color])` : Draw a filled rectangle at the given coordinates, and the given color.

 - `circ(x, y, radius, [color])` : Draw a circle at the given coordinates, with the given radius, and the given color.

 - `circfill(x, y, radius, [color])` : Draw a filled circle at the given coordinates, with the given radius, and the given color.

-- `line(x1, y1, x2, y2, [color])` : Draw a line between the given coordinates, with the given color.
+- `line(x0, y0, x1, y1, [color])` : Draw a line between the given coordinates, with the given color.

-- `oval(x, y, width, height, [color])` : Draw an oval at the given coordinates, with the given width and height, and the given color.
+- `oval(x0, y0, x1, y1, [color])` : Draw an oval at the given coordinates, and the given color.

-- `ovalfill(x, y, width, height, [color])` : Draw a filled oval at the given coordinates, with the given width and height, and the given color.
+- `ovalfill(x0, y0, x1, y1, [color])` : Draw a filled oval at the given coordinates, with the given width and height, and the given color.

 > TODO : Make the width of the lines configurable via another parameter.